Ace95/SLAM-AGS/README.md

 Usage:
 - Use SLAM-AGS.py to pretrain a ResNet18 encoder with SLAM-AGS,
-> python SLAM-AGS.py --positive_dir /path/to/positive/dir --negative_dir /path/to/negative/dir --wr (witness rate to name the saving file)
+> python SLAM-AGS.py --positive_dir /path/to/positive/dir --negative_dir /path/to/negative/dir --wr (witness rate used only to name the saving file)

 - Once you have a trained encoder, you can use embeddings.py to generate train and test embeddings for PAMIL,
 > python embeddings.py --split train/test --data_dir path/to/bags/dir --dim encoder_output_dimension --model path/to/pretrained/model.pth  --pre [weakly, self, wcs]